 About Overland Park

 National American University’s Overland Park campus is conveniently located just 15 minutes from downtown Kansas City.
 The Overland Park campus has been serving students in western Missouri and eastern Kansas since 2001, and is one of four NAU campuses in the Kansas City metro area.
-In addition to its strong business, allied health and information technology curriculum, the Overland Park campus offers an exciting nursing program: the Bachelor’s in Nursing - Generalist degree.
+In addition to its strong criminal justice school curriculum, the Overland Park campus offers an exciting nursing program: the Bachelor’s in Nursing - Generalist degree.
 Located at 103rd Street and Highway 69 just north of the Corporate Woods area, the Overland Park campus is easily accessible from Highway 69 and Interstate 435.